fcriscuo/ensemblrest/README.md

 An initial requirement for this project was that it be run as an independent microservice.
 Thus it also provides its own RESTful service that allow clients to request access to the persisted annotation cache and ensembl VEP annotation services.
 For this RESTful service to be abailable.
-The user needs to invoke the org.mskcc.cbio.vep.service.VepServiceApplication class.
+The user needs to invoke the VepServiceApplication class.